cronvel/terminal-kit/README.md

 We can specify the keys for *yes* and *no* by providing a string or an array of string.

+It returns an object featuring some functions to control things during the input process:

+* abort(): abort the input process and do not even call the inputField()'s callback

 Quick example:

 ```js